 Critical and Interpretive Public Administration

 Interpretive approaches to public administration focus on ‘the meanings of policies, on the values, feelings and/or beliefs which they express, and on the processes by which those meanings are communicated to and ‘read’ by various audiences’ (Yanow, 1996, pp. 8-9).
-Often, interpretive studies are strongly grounded in fieldwork, as its practitioners study the different levels of administrative, political, or organizational life up close and personal; representatives, public managers, policy makers, frontline workers, citizens on the receiving end, or the interactions between them (Rhodes et al. 2007; Yanow 1996; Yanow 2000; Van Hulst et al. 2016; Rhodes 2011).
-Research focuses on daily practices of actors in the field or on particular processes, typically zooming in on the sense-making, framing or storytelling they engage in.
+Interpretive studies are often strongly grounded in fieldwork, with researchers examining different levels of administrative, political, and organizational life up close – ranging from representatives and public managers to policymakers, frontline workers, citizens on the receiving end, and the interactions between them (Rhodes et al. 2007; Yanow 1996; Yanow 2000; Van Hulst et al. 2016; Rhodes 2011).
+Research focuses on daily practices of actors in the field or on particular processes, typically zooming in on the sensemaking they engage in.

-Form a community of interpretive and critical scholars within the field of Public Administration and Political Science.
+- Form, nurture and expand a community of interpretive and critical scholars within the fields of public administration and political science.

 - Facilitate cooperation between scholars – both junior and senior – resulting in collaborative research projects, joint publications, and/or the organization of panels at national and international conferences.